Making Sentences using SER in Spanish (with audio)

 Using SER in Spanish to describe people and other things

 SER is normally used in many topics including physical descriptions, to describe houses, to talk about clothes, to say what the weather is like and many other purposes.
-In general, sentences with SER will use the form ES to describe a single object and SON for several.
-The main difference between both SER and ESTAR is that SER describes things that will not change easily over time or that never change at all such as “Él es inteligente” (He is intelligent.) and “La tierra es redonda” (the earth is round.).
+Most of the time, sentences with SER will use the form ES to describe a single object and SON for several.
+The main difference between both SER and ESTAR is that SER describes things that will not change easily over time or that never change at all wheras ESTAR describes temporary states, for example:

 As you can see in the examples, SER is used with adjectives to describe something.
 ESTAR has the same use when talking about conditions that will change soon, for example: “El clima está frío”.
-This last example means that the weather is cold today but maybe it was warm in the past few days.
-On the other hand, “El clima es frío” means that the weather is always cold in that place.
+This last example means that the weather is cold today, but maybe it has been warm in the past few days.
 Here are some sentences using SER for descriptions in Spanish

 Ella es alta y bonita.
 (SER for physical appearance)